LA498JF Liberal Arts Capstone

 Prerequisites

 The Capstone must be the last course taken.
-All major core and university requirement courses must be complete.
-The capstone can be paired with 1 other course that is considered to be general education course (excluding courses to meet the Written English Requirement and the Ethics Requirement), a concentration course, elective, or lab course (even if the lab is in the major).
+The capstone can be paired with 1 other course (excluding courses to meet the Written English Requirement and the Ethics Requirement).

 Zero Textbook Cost (ZTC)